 No later than one year after passing the General/Analytic prelim exam, students must submit their dissertation proposal to their committee and initiate the Proposal/Specialty exam process.
-Ideally students begin work on their proposal during the second year of the program so that they are able to complete this process as soon as possible.
-Students who are unable to submit their proposal for the Proposal/Specialty exam within the year after passing the general/analytic prelim must provide a written justification, with permission from their major advisor, to the M & PhD Graduate Director for approval of an extension.
+Ideally students begin work on their proposal during the second year of the program so that they can complete this process as soon as possible.
+Students who are unable to submit their proposal for the Proposal/Specialty exam within the year after passing the general/analytic prelim must provide a written justification, with permission from their major advisor to the MS & PhD Graduate Director for approval of an extension.

 Students with an MS in epidemiology from EEH.
 Students admitted to the PhD program who were awarded an MS in epidemiology from EEH take the prelim exam at the end of their first year of doctoral studies.
-They must have completed all required course work for the PhD (see the box above), take a minimum of 12 credits in the first year of their doctoral program, and have passed the Comprehensive Exam in order to sit for prelims (the comprehensive exam typically would be taken at the end of the first year of the MS).
+They must have completed all required course work for the PhD (see the box above), take a minimum of 12 credits in the first year of their doctoral program in order to sit for prelims.
 These students must complete at minimum the requirements listed above to sit for prelims.
 Delaying the prelim for one additional year (until the end of the second year in the doctoral program) will require a written justification and permission of the student's major advisor and the MS & PhD Graduate Director.